kleineluka/backlace/README.md

 > **This is inherently not necessarily a replacement for all-in-one shaders (ex.
 LilToon, Poiyomi, etc.).
 As such, many features are a naïve implementation.** While fully usable as a stand-alone shader, it is much more lightweight.

 ## Features 🌈
 Backlace comes in three variants: Core, Advanced, and Fun.
 Each variant builds off the previous one, adding more features and complexity.
+Additionally, there are "Fun Grabpass" and "Fun Outline" versions in order to preserve performance where otherwise unnecessary.

 **Core Features:**
 - Basic Texture Features (Albedo, Normal, etc.)